 Raises awareness in society of the need to foster the safety of heritage that threatens and is threatened, and to disseminate the International Statement among professionals, national and international administrations and institutions, researchers and the public opinion.

-El Círculo Statement aims to establish a series of criteria related to safety in cultural heritage that will serve as a foundation for the management and intervention in cultural goods as well as for the necessary adaptation and development of legislation.
+El Círculo Statement, named after the Círculo de Bellas Artes of Madrid as Symposium venue, aims to establish a series of criteria related to safety in cultural heritage that will serve as a foundation for the management and intervention in cultural goods as well as for the necessary adaptation and development of legislation.

-The Scientific Committee, formed by international experts of renown prestige, will agree on the initial draft of the Statement, and it will be subsequently debated by the participants of the Symposium.
-The final draft, which will include the modifications agreed upon by consensus in the event, shall be approved and read in the closing ceremony.
+The Scientific Committee, formed by international experts of renown prestige, agreed on the initial draft of the Statement, and it was subsequently debated by the participants of the Symposium.
+The final draft, which included the modifications agreed upon by consensus in the event, was approved and read in the closing ceremony.

-The Symposium is structured around three main thematic areas, one per day, that will define the debate and provide a context for the presentations and papers presented each day.
+The Symposium was structured around three main thematic areas, one per day, that defined the debate and provided a context for the presentations and papers presented each day.

 Thematic Area 1: Recovering the value of the site by providing safety

-Thematic day 1 will center on the definition of the concept of safety, its scope and its complexity when applying it to heritage, as well as the proposed criteria for intervention in heritage that stem from safety requirements.
+Thematic day 1 centered on the definition of the concept of safety, its scope and its complexity when applying it to heritage, as well as the proposed criteria for intervention in heritage that stem from safety requirements.

 President of the Table for Theme 1: Juan Miguel Hernández León.